honeybadger26/ts/README.md

     3. Then take focus to a different grid with all items from Step 2 (like the lower grid in existing Timesheet)
     4. One-by-one for each item, user can enter hours
     5. Make the user confirm their entry (date + all items /w hours) & option to 'Save' & option to 'Back' / 'Amend' (Take back to Step 4, retain the data initially entered etc.)
+- Automatic entry for a date range OR Copy previous days entries
+- Handle long list of text (items and entries).
+Maybe tab between each window?